harrymkt/hguinav/README.md

 - Define menu pages that check for multilingual with the special [menu](https://harrymkt.github.io/hguinav/docs/partials/menu) partial.
 - Built-in blog post templates.
 - Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
-- Local date display; display dates in user's local timezone, no madder what timezone the date is set.
+- Local date display; display dates in user's local timezone, no matter what timezone the date is set.
 - Taxonomies support.
 - Taxonomy based [author/user management](https://harrymkt.github.io/hguinav/docs/author-taxonomy), provided in demo.
 - Built-in [search](https://harrymkt.github.io/hguinav/docs/search) support, with a variety of search formats.